Skip to content

 It is recommended that you exercise at least 6 days a week for at least half an hour, so attending an exercise class 2-3 times a week would be highly beneficial.

-A general class for those that have very minor symptoms and want to continue to exercise at a more intense level.
+A general class for those that have minor to moderate symptoms and want to to exercise at a level that elevates the heart rate for maximum benefits

 This class will include a variety of equipment: